-The change in the carrying amount of goodwill for the three months ended January 31, 2021 was as follows (in thousands):
+The change in the carrying amount of goodwill for the nine months ended July 31, 2021 was as follows (in thousands):

-Thr ee Months Ended J January 31, 2021 Beginning balance as of November 1, 2020 \$ 146,154 Foreign currency translation adjustment 3,787 Balance as of the end of the period \$ 149,941
+Nine I Months Ended Jı ıly 31, 2021 Beginning balance as of November 1, 2020 \$ 146,154 Foreign currency translation adjustment 4,333 Balance as of the end of the period \$ 150,487

 At our last annual test date, August 31, 2020, we evaluated the recoverability of goodwill at each of our five reporting units with goodwill balances and determined that our goodwill was not impaired.
-We evaluated for indicators of impairment during the three months ended January 31, 2021 and determined that there were no triggering events related to the impacts of COVID-19 or any other areas of our operations.
-However, the long term effects of the COVID-19 pandemic on the demand and pricing of our products may result in future impairment charges.
+We evaluated for indicators of impairment during the three and nine months ended July 31, 2021 and determined that there were no triggering events.
 For a summary of the change in the carrying amount of goodwill by segment, see Note 11, "Segment Information."